Updated: May 2026

 Top high-yield savings at 5.00% APY: Earns $500

 The verdict: High-yield savings earns $50–100 more annually than money market accounts on $10,000.
-Scale that to $50,000, and you are leaving $250–500 on the table by choosing the lower-rate option.
+Scale that to $50,000, and you are leaving $250–500 on the table by choosing the lower-rate option when access features are not needed.

 What About Money Market Funds?